otherland/biblebasedliving/content/uk-christian-identity.md

 Additionally, we should actively participate in society while upholding biblical values.
 This may involve advocating for justice, promoting family values, or speaking out on moral issues.
 As citizens of both heaven and earth, we are called to be actively involved in the world while remaining faithful to God's Word.

-Source material: Christians can navigate their identity in a secular society by building relationships, engaging in respectful dialogue, and upholding biblical values in all aspects of life[^1].

 ## 5. How does the decline of Christian identity impact society as a whole?